1963 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Market activity: 1963-D Nickel

-The 1963 Proof Nickel was produced at the Philadelphia Mint (No Mint Mark) specifically for collectors.
-It was not intended for circulation but was sold as part of the annual Proof Sets, which had a total mintage of 3,075,645 sets for the year.
+The 1963 Proof Nickel was produced at the Philadelphia Mint specifically for collectors as part of the annual Proof Set, which had a total mintage of 3,075,645 sets — then the highest-ever demand for U.S. Proof Sets.
+It was never intended for circulation.

 1963 Proof Nickel Price/Grade Chart